 Male social activities often revolve around food and alcohol, creating potential adherence challenges.

-- Switch from beer to spirits with zero-carb mixers
+- Swap beer for spirits mixed with zero-carb beverages

 Addressing Energy Dips During Adaptation